OfficeDev/office-js-docs-pr/docs/overview/create-an-office-add-in-from-script-lab.md

 If your snippet uses custom functions, you need to use the Yo Office custom functions template.
 To turn custom functions into a standalone add-in, follow these steps.

-1. Run the command `yo office --projectType excel-functions --ts true --name "functions-sample"`.
+1. Run the command `yo office --projectType excel-functions --ts true --name "my-functions"`.

     > [!IMPORTANT]
     > The `--name` argument value must be in double quotation marks, even if it has no spaces.

 1. Open Excel, and then open Script Lab.
 1. Select **Script Lab** > **Code**.
-1. In the Script Lab task pane, choose **Samples**, and then choose the **Basic custom function** sample.
+1. Open your snippet in Script Lab.
+If you want to start with an existing sample, go to the Script Lab task pane, choose **Samples**, and search under the **Custom Functions** section.
 1. Open the **/src/functions/functions.ts** file.
 If you're using a JavaScript project, the filename is **functions.js**.
 1. In Script Lab, select the **Script** tab.
 1. Copy all of the code in the **Script** tab to the clipboard.
 Paste the code at the top of the **functions.ts** (or **functions.js** for JavaScript) with the code you copied.